-Empire Cake has been a favorite with celebs like Marc Jacobs, Diane von Furstenberg and Hugh Jackman and includes Google and Coca-Cola in its list of clients.
-There’s a reason why this Chelsea bakery has received top marks: its freshly-baked treats are made using fresh butter and cream from local producers, whole vanilla beans, Belgian chocolate and seasonal fruits bought at the Union Square Greenmarket.
+Empire Cake has been a favorite with celebs such as Marc Jacobs, Diane von Furstenberg and Hugh Jackman, plus it includes Google and Coca-Cola among its list of clients.
+There’s a reason why the Chelsea bakery has received top marks: It's freshly-baked treats are made using butter and cream from local producers, whole vanilla beans, Belgian chocolate and seasonal fruits from the Union Square Greenmarket.
 Kids’ birthday cakes are available in a variety of classic flavors (starting at $39 for a 6-inch cake) and custom flavors (starting at $44 for a 6-inch cake).
-Customers can get creative with edible images, flat fondant decoration or detailed sculptures in an array of imaginative themes and characters.
+Customers can get creative with edible images, sculptures and imaginative themes and characters.
 Learn more about pricing here.
 Chelsea (empirecake.com).

-This cake boutique can deliver custom cakes and create desserts tables filled with a variety of treats.
-If you're unsure where to host your kiddo's bash, Chic Sugar delivers with a kids' cake decorating class where each child receives a 5-inch fondant-covered cake to decorate using different techniques at the beginning of the party.
+This cake boutique can deliver custom creations and prepare desserts tables filled with a variety of treats.
+If you're unsure where to host your kiddo's bash, Chic Sugar delivers with a kids' cake decorating class.
+Each child receives a 5-inch fondant-covered cake to decorate using different techniques taught at the beginning of the party.
 How awesome would it be to have a slice of your kid's creation?
 Custom cake orders start at $250.
 Learn more about pricing here.
 Though the 10-year-old company opened its brick-and-mortar store on the other side of the Hudson, Chic Sugars delivers throughout the tristate area.
-Fort Lee, NJ where customers can place custom orders, buy baked goods or host a cake class right in the shop.
-Astoria, Queens (646-361-4232, chicsugars.com).
-Custom orders from $250.
+Fort Lee, NJ (chicsugars.com).

 This midtown bakery impresses with its Latin American-inspired delights and customized cakes and cupcakes for kids’ birthdays.
 In fact, owner Huascar Antonio won the Food Network’s cupcake wars in 2013!
-Not only will they create sculpted cakes, but they can take any image and turn it into an edible work of art using edible inks on special frosting sheets.
-They’ll even touch up the images on Photoshop to make sure your cake turns out nearly too good to eat!
+Not only will the show create sculpted cakes, but it can take any image and turn it into an edible work of art!
+Bakers will even touch up the images on Photoshop to make sure your cake turns out too good to eat!
 Custom orders vary in price range and require at least 48 hours to prepare.
 Learn more here.
 Midtown (hbake.com).

-This home-based cake company is meticulous when it comes to the details of a custom order and can cater to kids birthdays, baby showers, bar mitzvahs and more.
+This home-based cake company is meticulous when it comes to the details of a custom order and can cater to kids' birthdays, baby showers, bar mitzvahs and more celebrations.
 Cake designer Satoko Newman only does custom orders and accepts a limited amount of cakes per week so that she can devote time and attention to getting the design just right.
-Because she’ll book up to 3–4 weeks in advance, you’ll want to get your order in with ample time.
-401 E 86th St (917-873-7745, cake.likebutterent.com).
+Because she’ll book up to four weeks in advance, you’ll want to get your order in with ample time.
+Custom orders begin at $200.
+Upper East Side (cake.likebutterent.com).

-If your kid knows just what she wants in their next birthday cake, this Park Slope bakery invites little ones to meet with its bakers and sketch out their design.
-Parents can also bring in images of movie themes, favorite characters or color schemes for inspiration or turn photos into an edible part of the cake.
+If your kids knows just what they want for their big day, this Park Slope bakery invites little ones to meet with its bakers and sketch out a custom design.
+Parents can also bring in images of movie themes, favorite characters or color schemes for inspiration!
 Buttermilk offers up a menu of their own deliciousness like classic birthday, candy bar cake and rainbow cake, or you can create your own layer cake with 14 cake flavors and 19 buttercream frostings.
-260 5th Ave (347-987-3941, buttermilkbakeshop.com).
-Custom orders from $36 for 6-inch 2-layer cake.
+Custom orders begin at $36 for 6-inch 2-layer cake.
 Learn more about offerings and pricing here.
 Park Slope (buttermilkbakeshop.com).

-This old-fashioned Italian pastry shop has 72 years of experience under its belt, which means its bakers a thing or two about birthday cakes.
-They’ll make customized cakes for all occasions and have 20 filling flavors to choose from, including hazelnut, coffee cream, New York style cheesecake and cannoli and strawberry.
-312 Knickerbocker Ave (718-381-2292, circospastryshop.com).
-Custom orders from $195.
+This old-fashioned Italian pastry shop has over 70 years of experience under its belt, which means its bakers a thing or two about birthday cakes.
+Circo's can make customized cakes for all occasions and have 20 filling flavors to choose from, including hazelnut, coffee cream, New York style cheesecake and cannoli and strawberry.
+Custom orders begin at $195.
+Bushwick (circospastryshop.com).

-Billy’s Bakery offers a variety of cake sizes, the most popular being their 8-inch cake (serves 8–16 guests).
+Billy’s Bakery offers a variety of cake sizes, the most popular being its 8-inch cake (serves 8–16 guests).
 They’re able to bring your child’s dream cake to life-like a fun unicorn cake-or you could order one of bakery’s own creations.
 A birthday favorite is a confetti cake with colorful sprinkles baked right into the classic yellow daisy cake.
 Custom orders begin at $50.
 Various locations (billysbakerynyc.com).